snowplow/advanced-analytics-mobile-accelerator/content/visualisation/1-streamlit.md

 ```

 {{% notice tip %}}
-In case the dashboard does not load due to errors such as 'This session does not have a current database.
+For Snowflake users, in case the dashboard does not load due to errors such as 'This session does not have a current database.
 Call 'USE DATABASE', or use a qualified name.' a possible workaround is to assign default ROLE to the Snowflake user that could handle this.
 {{% /notice %}}

 !['streamlit'](../images/streamlit.png)